okrame/mist-privacy-agent/README.md

 So the goal is understanding the potential risk of privacy leak, and offering an alternative.

-Mist is intentionally offline: text processing and attribute inference run locally, with no external data transmission.
+**Mist is intentionally offline**: text processing and attribute inference run locally, with no external data transmission.

 ## Relevant research